-The goals of the MultStat process are to increase accountability, expedite problem solving, to ultimately improve the performance of government agencies and their service outcomes.
-MultStat is a structured continuous management process for ongoing review of government agencies' performance indicators measuring utilization of available resources and delivery of services to the public, with a specific focus upon immediate results.
+The goals of the MultStat process are to increase accountability and to expedite problem solving in order to improve the performance of government agencies and their service outcomes.
+MultStat is a structured continuous management process for ongoing review of government agencies' performance indicators measuring use of available resources and delivery of services to the public, with a specific focus upon immediate results.
 The process is based on the four basic process principles of Compstat/ Citistat models: